Indicator 3: Household Income

 How Does Massachusetts Perform?

-Massachusetts has proportionally many more households with incomes above $100,000 than both the LTS and U.S. This could partly explain why incomes have recovered at a faster rate in Massachusetts than elsewhere, since over the last several decades higher income households have seen larger gains in household income than the population as a whole.
-This is largely due to increasing returns on college education, and Massachusetts, having a high relative proportion of degree holders.
+Massachusetts has proportionally many more households with incomes above $100,000 than both the LTS and U.S., and less households with incomes below $35,000.
+This could partly explain why incomes have recovered at a faster rate in Massachusetts than elsewhere, since over the last several decades higher level income households have seen larger gains in household income than the population as a whole.
+This is largely due to increasing returns to college education and Massachusetts having a high relative proportion of degree holders.
 As such, the state should see larger income gains than would be experienced elsewhere.
 New Jersey, another highly educated state, is the only state among the LTS to have a higher median household income than Massachusetts.